New to the stock market? 3 investments you can't go wrong with. - ExBulletin

 2. Walt Disney

-Like Procter & Gamble, Walt disney ( SAY -0.67% ) is a household name.
+Like Procter & Gamble, Walt disney (NYSE: DIS) is a household name.
 Unlike P&G, however, Disney’s business mix isn’t that straightforward.
-Movies, theme parks, TV (cable and network broadcast), licensing, and streaming are all in her wheelhouse.
+Movies, amusement park, television (cable as well as network broadcasting), licensing and streaming are all in her wheelhouse.

 Some of these lines reinforce each other, but some potentially cannibalize others.
 The availability of new releases through the Disney + platform, for example, may have drawn new users to the streaming service, but may also have prevented people from entering theaters.
-And the movie business is hit and miss and profitable, while theme parks are highly vulnerable to economic ebbs and flows.
+And the movie industry is hit and miss and profitable, while theme parks are highly vulnerable to economic ebb and flow.

 Nonetheless, this is a company with a long history of success, even with occasional headwinds.